LeFsCC/Mighty/README.md

 # Mighty: Towards Long-Range and High-Throughput Backscatter for Drones
 - Author: XXXXXX
 - Contact: XXXXXX
 - Description: This repo hosts the hardware and software for the implementation of Mighty.
-Mighty proposes a hardware-software solution to minimize the power consumption of a drone¡¯s video streaming system.
+Mighty proposes a hardware-software solution to minimize the power consumption of a droneÂ¡Â¯s video streaming system.

+# License

-# License: The hardware and software source code of the Mighty platform is distributed under academic license to ensure the reproducibility of our results.
+The hardware and software source code of the Mighty platform is distributed under academic license to ensure the reproducibility of our results.
 The hardware and software can NOT be used for commercial purpose.

 # Hardware and software